nvu01/nvu01.github.io/about.md

 <!--author-->

 ## 🚀 The Curious Analyst

-I’m a **curious and driven data analyst** who thrives on tackling challenges and digging beneath the surface of data to uncover meaningful patterns.
-While my technical foundation lies in Python, SQL, and data visualization tools like Tableau and Power BI, what truly sets me apart is **how I think** — critically, creatively, and always with an eye toward improvement.
+I’m a **curious and driven data analyst** who loves digging into data, asking a million “why’s,” and figuring out how to turn chaos into clarity.
+While my technical foundation lies in Python, SQL, and data visualization tools like Tableau and Power BI, what truly sets me apart is **how I think** critically, creatively, and always looking for ways to make things better.
-{:.lead}

-In just one year, I completed a full **4-year bachelor’s degree in Data Analytics** from [Western Governors University](https://www.wgu.edu/).
-That pace wasn’t just about ambition — it was about mindset.
-I learn quickly, adapt to complexity, and push through ambiguity with persistence and clarity.
-Whether I’m debugging a machine learning pipeline or distilling a story for business stakeholders, I bring focus, and energy to everything I do.
+In just one year, I completed a full 4-year bachelor’s degree in Data Analytics from [Western Governors University](https://www.wgu.edu/).
+No, I didn’t time travel!
+I just really like learning, figuring things out fast, and getting stuff done.
-{:.lead}

 ## 💡 What I Bring to the Table

-- **Critical Thinker**: I ask tough questions, explore alternative hypotheses, and don’t settle for surface-level answers.
-- **Fast Learner**: From APIs to ML deployment, I pick up new tools fast — and apply them just as quickly.
-- **Communicator**: I translate technical findings into clear, actionable insights for non-technical stakeholders.
-- **Collaborator**: My background across HR, operations, and entrepreneurship taught me how to work with cross-functional teams and build bridges between data and action.
+- **Critical Thinker** – I don’t just crunch numbers.
+I question them (politely).
+- **Fast Learner** – New tech?
+New tools?
+Challenge accepted.
+- **Communicator** – I make sure insights don’t get lost in translation.
+- **Team Player** – I’ve collaborated with HR teams, retail ops, and cross-functional partners and ran my own Etsy shop, where I wore every hat from designer to data analyst to customer support.

 ## 🛠️ Skills & Tools